Mesmaroth/Duckdeploy/README.md

 - `h`: display help
 - `script`: The ducky script, this must be in the same path as this script.
 - `drive`: The letter of the drive the payload would be deployed to
-- `eject`: Wether or not you want the drive to be ejected for you after this script is finished
+- `eject`: Wether or not you want the drive to be ejected for you after this script is finished.
+Default: No

 Example: